 - The loads and power flowing through the system

 - The sensors related to the environment of the electrical system.

 The cloud-based analytics can use the data sensors provide to understand when operating characteristics are pointing toward a possible problem in the near- or longer-term future.
 The combination of sensors data and analytics also can help direct maintenance efforts toward where they’re needed most.
 Specific sensors installed at the electrical-service entry point also can help facility personnel keep an eye on possible quality issues from utility-supplied power.

 Connected power systems provides a significant opportunity to prevent shutdowns and reduce your risk profile.
 Such digitization efforts support and coordinate multiple onsite backup resources, including solar panels, battery-based storage and generators.
 A digitally-connected power distribution infrastructure can lead to near-seamless power transfers to maintain operations even when the utility grid goes down.
 The power quality and the electrical assets are under control, and such installations also can pay for themselves in utility-bill savings, through peak-shaving and time-of-use rate programs that incentivize companies to reduce their usage during periods of high electricity demand.

 Current conditions underscore the advantages digitization can bring to increase reliability of your distribution system operations.
 By pairing digital sensors with cloud-based analytics, facility managers can keep their eyes on the health of their power systems from any remote location.
 And, when attention is needed, facility staff can more easily identify where problems might be occurring, enabling quicker, in-and-out service routines.
 Maybe an audit can help you assess your risk exposure.

 Download our brochure to further learn how to keep your operations running smoothly.
-You can also visit our EcoStruxure Power homepage for more on the advantages of IIoT-connected power systems.
+For more information on our innovative power solutions, visit our web page.
 Otherwise, you can reach out to your local customer support office.